Search Docs by Keyword

 Now that we have discussed Fairshare we can now discuss how an individual job’s priority is calculated.
 Job Priority is an integer number that adjudicates the position of a job in the pending queue relative to other jobs.
 There are two components of Job Priority on Cannon.
 The first is the FairShare score multiplied by a weighting factor to turn it into an integer, in this case 20,000,000.
 A Fairshare of 1 would give a priority of 20,000,000, while a Fairshare of 0.5 would give a value of 10,000,000.
 We pick large numbers so we have resolution to break ties between Accounts that are close in Fairshare score.
 This Fairshare Priority evolves dynamically as the Fairshare of the Account changes over time.

 The second component is Job Age.
-This priority accrues over time gaining a maximum value at 7 days.
+This priority accrues over time gaining a maximum value at 3 days on Cannon and 7 days on FASSE.
 As the job sits in the queue waiting to be scheduled, its priority is gradually increasing due to the Job Age.
 The maximum possible value for Job Age is 10,000,000.
 Thus a job that has been sitting for 3.5 days would have a Job Age Priority of 5,000,000.
-We set the Job Age Priority to a maximum of 10,000,000 so that a job from an Account with a Fairshare of 0 but has been pending for 7 days would have the same priority as a job that was just submitted from an Account that has a Fairshare of 0.5.
+We set the Job Age Priority to a maximum of 10,000,000 so that a job from an Account with a Fairshare of 0 but has been pending for 3 days on Cannon would have the same priority as a job that was just submitted from an Account that has a Fairshare of 0.5.
 Thus even jobs from Accounts that have low Fairshare will schedule eventually due to the growth in their Job Age Priority.

 These two components are summed together to make up an individual Job’s Priority.
 You can see this calculation for specific jobs by using the